Skip to main content

 Wolf history and legal status in Michigan

-The wolf has been in the Great Lakes region since the melting of the last glacier and is native to the land known as Michigan.
-Research indicates wolves were once present in all Michigan counties.
-Throughout the history of aboriginal peoples of Michigan, wolves figured prominently in tribal culture and beliefs.
-For example, Maahiingun (the wolf) is a sacred clan animal among the Anishinaabe people (Ojibwe).
+Wolves have been part of the Great Lakes fauna since the melting of the last glacier and as such are native to the land area known as Michigan.
+Research indicates that pioneer documents and museum specimens show wolves were once present in all counties of Michigan.
+Throughout the history of Native Americans living in present-day Michigan, wolves figured prominently in their culture and beliefs.
+For example, the wolf is a sacred clan animal among the Anishinaabek (Odawa, Ojibwe and Potawatomi) people.

 European werewolf mythology, fairy tales and religious beliefs, along with views that wolves were incompatible with human civilization, resulted in the unregulated killing of wolves in Michigan and the rest of the U.S. This led to the near extermination of wolves in the contiguous U.S. Congress passed a wolf bounty in 1817 in the Northwest Territories, which included what is now Michigan.
 A wolf bounty was passed by the first Michigan Legislature in 1838.
 The bounty continued until the period between 1922 and 1935, when a state trapper system was in effect.
 The bounty was reinstated in 1935 and repealed in 1960, only after wolves were nearly eliminated from the state.
 In 1965, the Michigan Legislature granted wolves full legal protection.